johnwcowan/pdp8x/arch.md

 ## Instruction decoding

 Instructions are fetched, decoded, and executed as follows.
-Start by setting IW to M[PC] and IR to the most significant bits of IW.
+Start by setting IW to M[PC].

+ * Set IR to the 16 least significant bits of IW.

  * Set OP to the 3 most significant bits of IR.